TheRealKaup/KTech/documentation/faq.md

 		symbols "On" -- turn on symbols if you want to debug
 ```

-To generate the build files for KTech and your game, ensure Premake is installed on your system and run the command `premake5 [action]` from the directory your `premake5.lua` script is in (e.g. `premake5 gmake2` to generate GNU Makefiles).
+To generate the build files for KTech and your game, ensure Premake is installed on your system and run the command `premake5 gmake2` from the directory your `premake5.lua` script is in, in order to generate GNU Makefiles.

 To then generate binary files with GNU Make, run the command `make -C build/`, and they will be outputted to `build/bin/`.

-The "Debug" configuration (on KTech's end) enables debug symbols and intentionally doesn't hide the terminal cursor to improve GDB using experience.
+The "Debug" configuration, on KTech's end, enables debug symbols and intentionally doesn't hide the terminal cursor to improve GDB usage.
 The "Release" configuration leaves debug symbols disabled and hides the terminal cursor.

 ## How to run the game examples?

-There are 2 game examples, "simpleplatform", which tests collision and various graphical features, and "widgetstest", which tests all the UI widgets available.
+There are 3 game examples: "simpleplatform", which tests collision and various graphical features,"widgetstest", which tests all the UI widgets available, and "quickstart", which is a heavily documented program, although it's outdated and you should instead be looking at [the tutorial](../readme.md#documentation).

-Running the Premake script, as described in "[How to build KTech (with Premake)?](#how-to-build-ktech-with-premake)", will build these 2 game examples.
-The "widgetstest" binary (which will be outputted to `build/bin/widgetstest`) can be ran from anywhere, though the adjacent `build/bin/simpleplatform` binary should be ran from its source directory (`examples/simpleplatform/`), so it could load its texture files.
+Running the Premake script, as described in "[How to build KTech (with Premake)?](#how-to-build-ktech-with-premake)", will build these game examples.
+They can be run from anywhere except `build/bin/simpleplatform`, which should executed from the Git repository's root so it can load its assets (using the command: `./build/bin/simpleplatform`).

 For an example of a purposed UI program made with KTech, see [TextureCreator](https://github.com/TheRealKaup/TextureCreator).